CalumRaine/Synth/README.md

 * Consider collapsible sections, i.e. modules or components
 * Add wood skins and metal skins etc.
 * Add recording/editing functionality
+* Improve naming of inputs to assist screen readers
 * Add cool controllers (instead of just a keyboard)
     * Use the trackpad like a theremin?
     * Edit incoming audio files